-Likewise, OIL project leaders can select the type of activities and tools that are more suitable for their students and amenable to subject-specific needs.
-Apart from university-powered tools (e.g. Virtual Learning Environment), many OIL project leaders have exploited a wide range of online resources, such as blogs, social media, video-conferencing and video-sharing platforms.
+Likewise, COIL project leaders can select the type of activities and tools that are more suitable for their students and amenable to subject-specific needs.
+Apart from university-powered tools (e.g. Virtual Learning Environment), many COIL project leaders have exploited a wide range of online resources, such as blogs, social media, video-conferencing and video-sharing platforms.

 Animation courtesy of our OIL partners (Tecnologico de Monterrey, Mexico)

 Benefits to students

 Participating in an COIL project is one of the key actions that may help students become Global Graduates.
 Most notably, it will provide them with an invaluable opportunity to:

 - Interact, engage and collaborate with peers they would have not otherwise have the chance to work with.

 - Share understanding of one another’s societies, ways of living, and perspectives to develop valuable intercultural skills and mutual understanding.

 - Observe, listen and learn about differences in communication style, non-verbal cues and body Language; increasing their Intercultural Communication capacity for understanding and managing interactions in diverse, complex and novel scenarios.

 - Experience, interact and gain insight into cultural differences in human relationships, behaviour and communication that are relevant to their discipline; enhancing their ability to effectively manage and appropriately respond to diverse opinions, beliefs and values that might be different to their own.